|Elliott Sound Products||Audio Signal Mixing|

 Figure 7 - Alternative Early Current Amplifier Stages

 It would be remiss of me not to include the stages shown above.
 These are reasonable equivalents to the standard opamp stage, and work in a similar manner (they are inverting, too).
-The input impedance is somewhat higher than the stages shown in Figure 5 - for the transistor stage mid-band input impedance is around 20 ohms.
+The input impedance is lower than the stages shown in Figure 5, and there is (almost) no interaction between the inputs.
 Low frequency impedance can be improved with higher value caps for C1 and C2 if necessary.
 The valve stage input impedance will be higher still because there is far less open loop gain.
-Again, I was unable to simulate this, but I know it is the case because I've worked with valve circuits for many years.
-As a virtual earth mixer, the valve stage will work, but all impedances will be a great deal higher than with any transistor circuits.
+I was able to simulate this, and the result was a little surprising - it's far better than you'd expect.
+As a virtual earth mixer, the valve stage works well, but all impedances will be a great deal higher than with any transistor circuits.
 High impedances inevitably lead to increased noise.

 Because the virtual earth mixing system is extremely low impedance, it is very susceptible to induced noise current.
 The mix bus(es) usually run the full width of the mixer, and become extremely sensitive simply because of the length of the bus itself.
 Anything that generates a magnetic field that's close to the mixer will cause noise at the output.
 The most common types of noise are hum (from nearby transformers) and/or buzz (from transformers that supply rectifiers).
 If the mixer chassis is not completely shielded RF noise may also be a problem in some cases.
 The standard way that this type of noise is eliminated is to use a balanced mix bus.
 Any external noise will be injected into both the +ve and -ve mix bus, and is cancelled out by the balanced mixing amplifier.
 If RF is a problem, a balanced mix bus is unlikely to be very helpful, because RF will affect many other parts of the circuitry as well.